 Feasibility of mains foul sewer connection YES NO Have you provided a written explanation of why it is not feasible to connect to the public foul sewer with this form?
-This is an existing toilet, in an existing house, that has been there since the house was built.
-This toilet is connected to the existing septic tank, along with other toilets in the house, and has been since it was built.
-It is not a new toilet.
-There are no changes proposed to the sewage system, and there will be no additional impact on the sewage system as a result of a subdivision to create a small holiday let, which would have no greater impact than a family living in the house (which would not require planning permission). x This must include a scaled map showing the nearest public foul sewer connection point - check with your local sewerage undertaker.
-Is the distance from your site to the closest connection point to the public foul sewer less than the number of properties to be built on the site multiplied by 30m? (see Guidance Note 2) N/A N/A Does your proposal form part of a phased development or planned development of a wider area? Х If YES, please provide further details including references of any planning permissions already granted.
+NO MAINS AVAILABLE - Existing chalets all on non mains x Is the distance from your site to the closest connection point to the public foul sewer less than the number of properties to be built on the site multiplied by 30m? (see Guidance Note 2) x Does your proposal form part of a phased development or planned development of a wider area?
+Established Lodge Site Under Various Permissions x If YES, please provide further details including references of any planning permission already granted.